myvas/TencentCos/README.md

 # NOTES
-This repo was abandonded!
+This repo was abandoned!
 We recommand to use [Minio](https://min.io).

 - [MinIO Client SDK for .NET](https://github.com/minio/minio-dotnet)
 - [Systemd service for MinIO](https://github.com/minio/minio-service/tree/master/linux-systemd)